Take a tour

 Data Lineage Techniques

-There are three core ways of tracking data lineage: at the system, object, and column levels.
+There are three core techniques for data lineage or types of data lineage: tracking at the system, object, and column levels.
+These represent the main data lineage approaches organizations use to ensure visibility and trust across their data ecosystem.

 The benefit of tracking data lineage at this level is that data architecture teams can quickly understand the overall state of data lineage in the organization.
 It's like a high-level overview.